cures-hub/cures-condec-eclipse/README.md

 [![Codecoverage](https://codecov.io/gh/cures-hub/cures-condec-eclipse/branch/master/graph/badge.svg)](https://codecov.io/gh/cures-hub/cures-condec-eclipse/branch/master)
 [![GitHub contributors](https://img.shields.io/github/contributors/cures-hub/cures-condec-eclipse.svg)](https://github.com/cures-hub/cures-condec-eclipse/graphs/contributors)

 The CURES ConDec Eclipse plug-in enables the user to capture and explore decision knowledge in Eclipse.
 Decision knowledge covers knowledge about decisions, the problems they address, solution proposals, their context, and justifications (rationale).
-The user can capture decision knowledge in code and commit messages and explore relevant knowledge for code.
-Relevant knowledge is also extracted from the Jira project.
+The user can capture decision knowledge in code and commit messages.
+S/he can explore linked knowledge elements for code, such as requirements, work items, decision knowledge elements, and commits.
+The knowledge elements extracted from the Jira and git projects associated to the Eclipse project.

 ## User Interface and Usage Description